Joshua Reed Giddings

-Joshua Reed Giddings (October 6, 1795 – May 27, 1864) was an American attorney, politician and a prominent opponent of slavery.
+Joshua Reed Giddings (October 6, 1795 – May 27, 1864) was an American attorney, politician and abolitionist.
 He represented Northeast Ohio in the U.S. House of Representatives from 1838 to 1859.
 He was at first a member of the Whig Party and was later a Republican, helping found the party.

 Giddings is noted as a leading abolitionist of his era.
 He was censured in 1842 for violating the gag rule against discussing slavery in the House of Representatives when he proposed a number of Resolutions against federal support for the coastwise slave trade, in relation to the Creole case.
 He quickly resigned, but was overwhelmingly re-elected by his Ohio constituents in a special election to fill the vacant seat.
 He returned to the House and served a total of nearly twenty more years as representative.

 Giddings is one of the main reasons that the Western Reserve was, before the Civil War, one of the most anti-slavery regions of the country.